Divergence function of the braided Thompson group: Background

 Let $T$ be a rooted binary tree with $n$ carets.
 Recall that $T_n$ denotes an all-right tree.
 Then $(T, \mathrm{Id}, T_n) \in F$ is termed \textit{positive element}.
 Because there exist $0 \leq i_1 < i_2 < \dots < i_k$ and $r_1, r_2, \dots, r_k > 0$ such that

-holds (see \cite{cannon1996introductory}), where each $x_{i_t}$ is given by a diagram in Figure \ref{generator_of_F_braided}.
+holds, where each $x_{i_t}$ is given by a diagram in Figure \ref{generator_of_F_braided} (See \cite[Theorem 2.5]{cannon1996introductory}).
 Similarly, $(T_n, \mathrm{Id}, T) \in F$ is termed \textit{negative element}.
-Since every element in $F$ is rewritten as a product of positive element and negative element, we call the product \textit{normal form}.
-Then we call the positive element and the negative element in normal form \textit{positive part} and \textit{negative part}, respectively.
+Since every element in $F$ is rewritten as a product of positive element and negative element, we call the product \textit{seminormal form}.
+For non-trivial element, let

+be a seminormal form, where $0 \leq i_1 < i_2 < \dots < i_k \neq j_t > \cdots j_2 >j_1 \geq 0$ and $r_1, r_2, \dots, r_k, s_1, \dots, s_t > 0$.
+This form is unique if we require the following condition: if $x_i$ and $x_i^{-1}$ exist in this form, then $x_{i+1}$ or $x_{i+1}^{-1}$ also exists.
+We call the unique form \textit{normal form}.
+By using the relation A, we can always get the normal form from the above seminormal form.
+Furthermore, every such normal form represents non-identity element of $F$.
+See \cite[Corollary-Definition 2.7]{cannon1996introductory}.
+We call the part with positive exponents and the one with negative exponents in the normal form \textit{positive part} and \textit{negative part}, respectively.